VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_3_ToolsForClassAuthors/Chapter_14_Overloaded_Operations_and_Conversions/notes.md

 **Members**
 - assignment(=), call_operator(), subscript([]), member_access operator(->) should be defined as members.
-- The compound assignment operators are not be required to members but mostly defined as members
+- The compound assignment operators are not required to be members but mostly defined as members
 - operators that changes the state of the obect such as increment(++) post and pre, decrement(--) post and pre, and dereference are usually defined as members.

 **Non-Members**
 - symmetric operators - which when operands are reversed gives the same meaning, should be defined as non-members. arithmatic operators, equality operators, relational operators and bitwise operators are all symmetric operators
-- stream operators should be defined as non-members, as for a member class type should be in left, which is not so here.
+- stream operators should be defined as non-members, since for member, class type should be in left, which is not so here.
 ## Input and Output operators :  << >>
 non-member function, as class type is in right hand side to the stream operators.
-#### <<
+#### operator<< - Output stream operator
 - first parameter - non-const reference to output stream, non-const because when writen changes the state of the object and reference as stream objects cannot be copied.
-- second parameter - const reference to class type, const because writing to a stream doesn't change the class type.
+- second parameter - const reference to class type, const because writing to a stream doesn't change the object.
 - return_type - a reference to the output stream
-- should be declared as friend function to have access to non-public members. ex:-
+- should be declared as friend function to have access to non-public members.

+        ex:-
            class foo{
            friend ostream & operator<<( ostream &, const foo &);
            };